grafana/tempo/docs/sources/tempo/operations/dedicated_columns.md

 # Dedicated columns

-{{% admonition type="warning" %}}
-Dedicated columns is part of Parquetv3, an [experimental feature](/docs/release-life-cycle/).
-Engineering and on-call support is not available.
-Documentation is either limited or not provided outside of code comments.
-No SLA is provided.
-{{% /admonition %}}

 Dedicated columns improve query performance by storing the most frequently used columns in dedicated columns, rather than in the generic attribute key-value list.